bananabrann/debbie/README.md

 ___

 # What I Learned About C
-For General Assembly teach yourself day, my focus is to understand the basic syntax of C for project 4'.
-I plan on building a simple robot that will "listen" to the surronding area, and display its decibel level.
+For General Assembly teach yourself day, my focus is to understand the basic syntax of C for project 4.
+The "built" product for today is the test document on example.c.

 ### Void
 Like integers, strings, booleans, etc., void is a data type that is defined as being non-existent.
 In JavaScript, leaving a parameter empty does not cause any errors becasue JavaScript assumes empty parameters are void automatic.
 This process in not automatic in C.